-Alex Hoberg has been a successful recipient of a Tier 3 Scholarship within the Sport Australia Hall of Fame Scholarship & Mentoring Program.
+Alex Hoberg is a shooter and a recipient of a Tier 3 Scholarship within the Sport Australia Hall of Fame Scholarship and Mentoring Program.

-Alex speaks of his selection within the Sport Australia Hall of Fame Scholarship & Mentoring Program: “To become a successful SAHOF Scholarship Recipient is something that cannot be taken away.
+“To become a successful SAHOF Scholarship Recipient is something that cannot be taken away.
 Regardless of anything else that may be happening now or in the future, I will always be a part of the SAHOF family.
 The opportunity receive funding directly to help with my sports needs is an opportunity second to none as this will be able to help me go above and beyond what could have been possible without the scholarship, and for this I feel truly fortunate.
-I also feel fortunate enough to have been selected with the 15 other athletes who have all I’m sure worked extremely hard and for that I congratulate everyone else who was successful.”
+I also feel fortunate enough to have been selected with the 15 other athletes who have all I’m sure worked extremely hard and for that I congratulate everyone else who was successful.” – Alex Hoberg on being selected as a 2021 Tier 3 Scholarship Holder.

 Awards, Honours & Achievements